 Go to a Coding Bootcamp

-Several coding bootcamps specialize in systems administration.
+Several coding boot camps specialize in Linux administration.
 Many teach Linux as part of other courses, such as web development.
-If you’re interested in learning more about coding bootcamps, check out the Career Karma coding bootcamp directory.
+If you’re interested in learning more about coding boot camps, check out the Career Karma codingboot campp directory.

 Learn by Doing

-If you want to learn more about Linux, apply the skills you have learned by trying out different commands and navigating the operating system.
+Apply the skills you have learned by trying out different commands and navigating the operating system.
+This will let you build up a better idea of how specific commands can be used.
 Create files and mess around with permissions.

 Experimentation lies at the heart of learning Linux.
 The operating system is very versatile and there is a lot to explore.